Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

     dynamically linked to an MPI version that is [ABI-compatible][mpich-abi] with the host MPI.

-The following Singularity definition file `mpi_osu.def`, installs MPICH-3.1.4, which is ABI-compatible with the Cray-MPICH found on LUMI.
+The following [Singularity definition file][singularity-def-file] `mpi_osu.def`, installs MPICH-3.1.4, which is ABI-compatible with the Cray-MPICH found on LUMI.
 That MPICH will be used to compile the [OSU microbenchmarks][osu-benchmark].
-Finally, the OSU point to point bandwidth test is set as the runscript of the image.
+Finally, the OSU point to point bandwidth test is set as the "runscript" of the image.

 ```bash
 bootstrap: docker